 Professor, King’s College London, Florence Nightingale School of Nursing,

 Purpose: In this webinar, we will summarize why palliative care might be more necessary but less accessible for LGBTQ people.
 We will review the evidence from a number of studies, care and bereavement experiences, and ongoing work.
 Evidence-based recommendations for better LGBTQ palliative care will be presented, and we will then facilitate discussion with participants to identify challenges and solutions to use in practice.

 - Summarize and appraise existing evidence from research studies

 - Examine evidence-based recommendations for better LGBTQ palliative care

 - Discuss challenges and solutions in local settings

-Target Audience: primary care providers, nurse practitioners, palliative care specialists, pain specialists, registered nurses, advanced practice nurses, registered nurses with a specialty in palliative care/hospice, pharmacists, allied health professionals, fellows, residents, and medical students
+Target Audience: Registered nurses, advanced practice nurses, registered nurses with a specialty in palliative care/hospice, pharmacists, allied health professionals, fellows, residents, and medical students

 Criteria for Successful Completion:

 - Successful completion of a posttest (80% for social workers)

 Continuing Education Credits: 1.0